 Frequently Asked Questions

-While it may be the cleaner option, the cost of propane per watt of electricity generated is higher than gasoline — even with gas prices see-sawing in recent years.
-However, if you’re using your generator primarily for backup power, remember that gasoline spoils quickly and is much more dangerous to store.
+While it may be the cleaner option, the cost of propane per watt of electricity generated is higher than petrol — even with petrol prices see-sawing in recent years.
+However, if you’re using your generator primarily for backup power, remember that petrol spoils quickly and is much more dangerous to store.
 The longer shelf life of propane may make it a cheaper option depending on your use case.

-Gasoline produces more energy by volume than propane.
-However, your generator run time depends on the size of your gas tank and how much gas you can store.
+Petrol produces more energy by volume than propane.
+However, your generator run time depends on the size of your petrol tank and how much petrol you can store.
 Propane generators can run on any size of tank, and the fuel has a longer shelf life and is much easier to stockpile in quantity.

-If you elect to purchase a fossil fuel generator over clean, renewable solar, both gas and propane have unique advantages.
+If you elect to purchase a fossil fuel generator over clean, renewable solar, both petrol and propane have unique advantages.

-If you plan to operate your generator regularly, gas will likely be the more affordable option.
+If you plan to operate your generator regularly, petrol will likely be the more affordable option.

 However, if you’re primarily using your generator as a backup power source, propane lasts much longer and is easier to stockpile in an emergency.